Acne

 WHAT ARE THE DIFFERENT TYPES?

 Acne can develop anywhere on the body.
 Whilst it’s most commonly found on the face and neck, you can also get it on your back (aka backne), chest, arms, legs, buttocks or groin.
-There are different types of acne and it is possible to have more than one of the following at the same time:
+There are different types and it is possible to have more than one of the following at the same time:

 – Comedonal Acne – whiteheads (closed plugged pores) and/or blackheads (open plugged pores)